rasteric/z3s5-lisp/docs/usermanual/manual0.md

 # Writing Programs

-Currently, the only way to load programs into the `z3` interpreter instead of typing them by hand is to edit the `init.lisp` file in the same directory as the executable.
-This file is loaded and executed at startup.
+The `z3` interpreter loads and executes any file `init.lisp` in the same directory as the executable at startup.
+It is also possible to use the command-line option `-l <filename>` to load and execute it.
+This sets `*interactive-session*` to `nil`, executes the contents of the file and returns to the shell.
+This behavior can be overridden by specifying the `-i` flag on the command-line, which sets `*interactive-session* to true and ensures that an interactive session is started after the initial files are loaded.

 ## Finding Functions and Online Help